anhinga/fluid/quil-auxiliary/README.md

-The follow-up to project Fluid implements dataflow matrix machines in Clojure based on the space of V-values.
+The follow-up to Project Fluid implements dataflow matrix machines in Clojure based on the space of V-values.

 See https://github.com/jsa-aerial/DMM for the follow-up project itself